microsoft/staticstaging/docs/hacking.md

       f 3
     >

 After scope lifting, we should have a function contained in a string literal.
-In Atw's JavaScript backend, this looks something like:
+In &proj;'s JavaScript backend, this looks something like:

     var prog1 =
     "function func1(x, persist1) {" +